Wavezy11/LeptoSign/README.md

 # LeptoSign
-A full-stack newsletter subscription app built with Rust.
-Frontend uses Leptos, backend uses Axum + SQLx, and data is stored in PostgreSQL.
-Includes CORS support for frontend-backend communication.
+A full-stack newsletter subscription app built in Rust using Leptos for the frontend, Axum + SQLx for the backend, PostgreSQL for storage, and CORS for frontend-backend communication.